rakeshvattikonda/asic-interview/docs/index.md

 ✅ Develop the adaptability needed to succeed in the ever-evolving semiconductor industry

 Stay focused, keep learning, and approach each interview as an opportunity to grow—your perseverance will pay off. 💪

-## 🔍 **How to Use This Site**

-- Navigate using the top menu or search bar.
-- Click on a topic to explore interview questions and answers.

 ---